2024-03-08 07:24:18

 Private lecturer Dr. med.
 Alex Yang Liu is project manager at the Center for Gender Biology and Medicine (CGBM) in the Department of Neurology at Saarland University.
 The Alzheimer’s expert was funded by the Alzheimer Research Initiative eV from 2018 to 2021 for his research on the influence of intestinal bacteria on Alzheimer’s disease.

 The Alzheimer Research Initiative eV (AFI) is a non-profit organization that carries the donation certificate from the German Donations Council eV.
 Since 1995, the AFI has used donations to support research projects by committed Alzheimer’s researchers and provides free information material for the public.
 Thanks to numerous private donors, the AFI and its foundation have so far been able to support a total of 390 research activities with over 16.2 million euros.
-Those interested and affected can refer to www.alzheimer-forschung.de Provide in-depth information about Alzheimer’s disease and other dementias and request educational material.
-The website also contains information about the association’s work and all donation options.
+Those interested and affected can refer to www.alzheimer-forschung.de Provide in-depth information regarding Alzheimer’s disease and other dementias and request educational material.
+The website also contains information regarding the association’s work and all donation options.
 The AFI’s ambassador is the journalist and sports presenter Okka Gundel.

 1709883388